HenryGlanville/covid19-analysis/README.md

 This project primarily used data compiled by Our World in Data, which consolidates COVID-19 statistics from the World Health Organisation (WHO), the United Nations (UN) and official government health departments.
 Three main datasets were used:

-- *"cases_and_deaths.csv"* - Daily reported COVID-19 cases and deaths by location;
+- *cases_and_deaths.csv* - Daily reported COVID-19 cases and deaths by location;
-- *"vaccinations.csv"* - Daily vaccination totals by location;
+- *vaccinations.csv* - Daily vaccination totals by location;
-- *"population_2022.csv"* - 2022 population figures for each country/territory.
+- *population_2022.csv* - 2022 population figures for each country/territory.

-These datasets were cleaned and consolidated into a single SQL table named CovidData, where each row represents a daily observation for a specific location within the time period of January 2020 to August 2024.
+These datasets were cleaned and consolidated into a single SQL table named `CovidData`, where each row represents a daily observation for a specific location within the time period of January 2020 to August 2024.
 This unified format allowed for consistent analysis of relevant pandemic metrics by date and location.
-This table includes both daily and weekly figures to smooth short-term volatility and enable clearer trend analysis.

-Key variables include:

-- Location and Time
-  - `location`, `date`, `iso_code`

-- Cases and Deaths
-  - `new_cases`, `weekly_cases`, `total_cases`
-  - `new_deaths`, `weekly_deaths`, `total_deaths`

-- Vaccinations
-  - `daily_vaccinations`, `weekly_vaccinations`, `total_vaccinations`
-  - `daily_people_vaccinated`, `weekly_people_vaccinated`, `people_vaccinated`
-  - `people_fully_vaccinated`

-- Population
-  - `population`
+The constructed table consisted of the following fields:

 | Field | Description |
 | ------ | ------------- |